 What Do Hummingbirds Eat?

-These agile birds are frequent feeders due to their fast metabolism.
-They are fascinating birds and are the only birds that tend to feed all day in order to survive typically needing to take in food every 10 to 15 minutes.
+These agile birds are frequent feeders due to their fast and high metabolism.
+They usually eat half of their body weight every day.
+They are fascinating birds and are the only birds that tend to feed all day to survive typically needing to take in lots of nectar or insects as a food source every 10 to 15 minutes.

 Where Do Hummingbirds Live?